Czehr/COP4935/Assignments/Assignment3/ReadMe.txt

 ./LFTT.out

-The number of threads and number of operations can be manipulated through the source code, as they have been implemented using global constants.
+The number of threads, number of operations, operation distributions, transaction sizes, etc. can be manipulated through the source code, as they have been implemented using global constants.
-Also, the probability calculations have been commented out to be easily to implement if needed.